Phil Pool – Art

 Pages to follow

-Instagram makes life difficult for artists who want to show humans as we are, or in different ways.
+Instagram and most other social media makes life difficult for artists who want to show humans as we are, or in different ways.
 It blocks our posts and continually threatens to close our accounts.
-It’s currently the main way that people have to promote their work – it only accepts censored/damaged images or blandness.
+Instagram is currently the main way that people have to promote their work – it only accepts censored/damaged images or blandness.
+And, more recently, its not even been great at that.

-I’m going to list links to some of those people’s websites and perhaps other people will do the same and it’ll become easier to discover artists without going via Instagram.
+To counter that, I have added a list of links to some othert artists websites.
+If others do the same, perhaps it’ll become easier to discover artists without going via Instagram.

 Titch Anstey